It’s Time To Get Personal

-The high street is changing.
+The profile of the high street is ever changing

 Today we hear the word ‘personalization’ and it holds many guises, but I feel it’s important to put this into context when writing about the trends of our online consumers.
 We have over the last couple of years seen the shape of our ‘high street’ change massively.
 The once traditional cornerstones of our consumer lives appear to be crumbling under the pressures to survive in an ever-shifting commerce landscape.
 Well-known brands such as Mothercare, House of Fraser, Toys R Us have all announced the closure of a percentage of their high street stores.
 We also hear about companies such as Carpetright and Poundworld going down the same route in the near future.